-ITHACA is governed by a Board of Directors composed of four members, two selected by SiTI and two by Politecnico di Torino.
-The Board of Directors is assisted by a Technical Committee.
+ITHACA is governed by a Board of Directors composed of four members.

 ITHACA undertakes comprehensive operational and research activities in the field of geomatics for the analysis, evaluation and mitigation of damages caused by natural or man-made catastrophes.
 Its main objectives are: